Bargaining Unit: Miscellaneous Non-Supervisory Unit

-Under general supervision of the Supervisor of Civil and Preventive Maintenance, plans, directs, schedules, and coordinates the work of maintenance workers and equipment operators, performing construction, maintenance, and repair work in connection with operating and maintaining facilities and properties associated with the water distribution and drainage facilities.
+Under general supervision of the Supervisor of Civil and Preventive Maintenance, plans, directs, schedules, and coordinates the work of maintenance workers and equipment operators, performs construction, maintenance, and repair work related to operation and maintenance of water distribution and drainage facilities and properties.

 The Senior Civil Maintenance worker is the advanced journey level classification in the Civil & Preventive Maintenance Department.
-This position will perform the more complex and difficult field maintenance duties, lead responsibilities, and/or frequent operation of heavy equipment in the most challenging work situations.
-This position will provide technical and functional supervision over assigned staff and are required to be knowledgeable and trained in all procedures related to assigned area.
+This position will perform and lead the more complex and difficult field maintenance duties and operate heavy equipment in the most challenging work situations.
+This position will provide technical and functional supervision over assigned staff and will be knowledgeable and trained in all procedures related to assigned area.

 EXAMPLES OF WORK PERFORMED:

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

 - Ensures safe work procedures and practices, which includes properly training employees, equipping, establishing, and maintaining safe work areas.